Published research quantifies ginger root supplementation associated with running-induced muscle soreness*

 Runners who push their limits may have a new, natural solution to help reduce occasional, non-chronic muscle soreness post-run - ginger root.*

-While ginger has long been known for its analgesic and anti-inflammatory effects, a pilot study published in the International Journal of Athletic Therapy & Training (November 2015), suggests 2.2 grams of ginger root, in the form of a dietary supplement, may significantly reduce muscle soreness stemming from long-distance running.
-This was the FIRST study to evaluate ginger root’s effects in the context of endurance training.
-Specifically, NOW® Ginger Root 550 mg was the dietary supplement used in this clinical study.
+A pilot study published in The International Journal of Athletic Therapy & Training (November 2015), suggests 2.2 grams of ginger root, in the form of a dietary supplement, may significantly reduce muscle soreness stemming from long-distance running.* This was the first study to evaluate ginger root’s effects in the context of endurance training.
+Specifically, NOW® Ginger Root was the dietary supplement used in this clinical study.

-In this randomized, double-blind, placebo-controlled trial, participants supplemented with 2.2 grams of ginger root (about 4 capsules of NOW® Ginger Root 550 mg) or placebo (rice flour) for three days before, the day of, and the day after a 20-22 mile training run.
-The results indicated supplementation with 2.2 grams of ginger root for five days may be effective at reducing jogging-related muscle soreness from a long-distance run.
-Specifically, the ginger root participants reported a 25 percent reduction in soreness compared to the placebo group.
+In this randomized, double-blind, placebo-controlled trial, healthy participants supplemented with 2.2 grams of ginger root or placebo (rice flour) for three days before, the day of, and the day after a 20-22 mile training run.
+The results indicated supplementation with 2.2 grams of ginger root for five days may be effective at reducing jogging-related muscle soreness from a long-distance run.* Specifically, the ginger root participants reported a 25 percent reduction in soreness compared to the placebo group.*

-As a family-owned and trusted natural products manufacturer, NOW’s quality supplements are often used by top universities and research centers for testing in clinical trials.
-At NOW, producing safe and effective supplements of the highest quality is top priority.
-NOW uses published research to guide product development and conducts more than 16,000 tests on raw materials and finished products each month in NOW’s in-house laboratories to ensure that what’s on the label is in the bottle.
+As a trusted natural products manufacturer, NOW supplements are often used by top universities and research centers for clinical trials.
+We use published research to guide product development, and we conduct more than 16,000 tests on raw materials and finished products each month in our own in-house laboratories to ensure that what’s on the label is in the bottle.